Attribute Based Access Control: Your Guide to Dynamic Security Management

 Cloud computing environments

-In cloud environments, where resources and users are constantly changing, ABAC provides the flexibility needed to secure sensitive data effectively.
+In cloud environments, where resources and users are constantly changing, ABAC provides the flexibility needed to secure sensitive data effectively, as demonstrated by a proof-of-concept implementation of a hybrid ABAC model on the Amazon Web Services (AWS) IoT platform.

 Zero Trust architecture